Saxophonist, Composer, Educator

 As an emerging scholar, Jim has done extensive research in the field of jazz history.
 His doctoral research is on the influence of Maurice Ravel’s Valse Nobles et Sentimentales on jazz composer, Billy Strayhorn.
 His substantial masters thesis, “Stylistic Aspects in the Improvisations of Tenor Saxophonist Warne Marsh”, examines the relationship between Warne Marsh, Lee Konitz, and Lennie Tristano.
 Jim was the music curator for Fascinating Rhythms: Music of the Jazz Age for the Cooper Hewitt Smithsonian Design Museum’s The Jazz Age: American Style in the 1920s exhibition (April 7 - August 20, 2017).

 A passionate and dedicated educator, Jim believes that it is vital for musicians to continue the tradition while simultaneously looking forward towards the future.
-He currently teaches as adjunct faculty at Manhattan School of Music (in the Precollege, undergraduate, and graduate Jazz Arts program) and Drew University.
+He is currently a Jazz Arts faculty member at Manhattan School of Music (in the Precollege, undergraduate, and graduate divisions).
 For more detailed information on Jim’s teaching, please click here.
-The next transformation in Jim’s music will be documented on a new recording in 2018.
+The next transformation in Jim’s music will be documented on a new recording in 2023.
 He lives in New Jersey with his wife, two children, and dog.
-Jim graduated with honors with a B.M. in Jazz and Commercial Music (Performance) from the University of the Arts in 2000, and his M.M. in Jazz Studies (Performance) from William Paterson University in 2002.
-He is a current DMA (Jazz Arts Advancement) candidate at Manhattan School of Music.
+Jim graduated with honors with a B.M. in Jazz and Commercial Music (Performance) from the University of the Arts in 2000, a M.M. in Jazz Studies (Performance) from William Paterson University in 2002, and a DMA in Jazz Arts Advancement in 2018 from Manhattan School of Music.
 When not performing, composing, practicing, or teaching music, he can be found long distance running, hiking in the woods, and saving seeds for his vegetable garden.